Entropy spectroscopy of a bilayer graphene quantum dot: One- Two-carrier Entropy

 \section{One- \& Two-carrier Entropy}

-Fig.~\ref{fig:entropy}(c)-(e) show the measured charge detector current and extracted entropy for the transition between the $0 \to 1$ charge state.
-The DC component of the detector current $\Idet^\mathrm{DC}$ and the second harmonic component $\Idet^\mathrm{2\omega}$ are measured with a voltmeter and lock-in amplifier attached to a transimpedance amplifier.
-The resulting traces are obtained by scanning the $0 \to 1$ transition several times and averaging the individual traces.
-The changing plunger gate $\Vpg$ corresponds to an effective change of the electrochemical potential $\mu$ of the reservoir by $\Delta\mu = -\apg e(\Vpg-V_0)$.
-As the vacuum state $\ket{0}$ is non-degenerate, we define the entropy to be $S(N=0)=0$.
-Gradually changing the hole occupation number to $N=1$ by lowering $\Vpg$, the entropy reaches a maximum of $\kB\ln(3)$ before settling at $\kB \ln(2)$.
-The entropy change for the $0\to 1$ transition is therefore $\dl.Delta.{S}_{0 \to 1} = \kB \ln(2)$.
-This can be understood based on the energy level structure of the one-carrier charge state: Its ground state is the Kramers pair $\ket{K^-\downarrow}$, $\ket{K^+\uparrow}$, hence two-fold degenerate at zero magnetic field.
-The result confirms observations recently made by performing counting statistics measurements on BLG QDs~\cite{duprezSpinvalleyLockedExcited2024}.
-The entropy peak at $\kB \ln(3)$ corresponds to the QD being equally likely in any of the following three microstates: for $N=0$ this is the empty state $\ket{0}$, and for $N=1$ this is the two-fold degenerate Kramers pair $\ket{K^-\downarrow}$, $\ket{K^+\uparrow}$.
+Figures~\ref{fig:entropy} (b)-(d) show the measured charge detector current and extracted entropy for the $0\to 1$--transition.
+The resulting traces are obtained by scanning the $0 \to 1$--transition several times and averaging the individual traces.
+As the macrostate $\Nbar = 0$ is realized by only one microstate, the vacuum state $\ket{0}$, it is non-degenerate.
+We define its entropy to be $S_0=0$.
+Gradually increasing the occupation number to $\Nbar = 1$ by increasing $\mu$, which is effectively done by lowering $\mu_1$ with the plunger gate PG, the entropy reaches a maximum of $\kB\ln(3)$ before settling at $\kB \ln(2)$.
+The entropy change for the $0\to 1$--transition is therefore $\dl.Delta.{S}_{0\to 1} = S_1 - S_0 = \kB \ln(2)$.
+This indicates that the ground state of the macrostate $\Nbar=1$ is realized by two microstates.
+This is in agreement with observations recently made by performing counting statistics measurements on BLG QDs~\cite{duprezSpinvalleyLockedExcited2024}: The ground state of the $N=1$ charge state is the Kramers pair $\Kdown$, $\Kup$, hence two-fold degenerate at zero magnetic field.
+The entropy peak at $\kB \ln(3)$, where the chemical potential $\mu$ equals the addition energy $\mu_1$ to add the first carrier in its ground state, corresponds to the QD being equally likely in any of the following three microstates: $\ket{0}$, $\Kdown$, $\Kup$.
+Method A and B give results that agree with each other (see Fig.~\ref{fig:heating}(b)~\cite{supplemental2025} for a comparison of these methods also over different electronic temperature ranges).